Headed to volunteer in the Dominican Republic with ILP? Here's what you can't miss during your semester abroad living around Puerto Plata.

 Vacation In Sosua

 Don't miss this awesome vacation spot.
 We absolutely love it here!
-There is tons to do when it comes to outdoor adventures so get ready to swim, snorkel, and visit a monkey jungle!
+There are tons to do when it comes to outdoor adventures so get ready to swim, snorkel, and visit some rescued monkeys too!

 Swim Through 27 Waterfalls